 - Fighting for a fair wrongful death settlement

-Wrongful death lawsuits typically must be filed within two years of the initial accident, per O.C.G.A. § 9-3-33.
-However, you should get started on your case as soon as possible because gathering evidence and building a solid case takes time.
+We must typically file wrongful death lawsuits within two years of the initial accident, per O.C.G.A. § 9-3-33.
+While two years may seem like a long deadline, you should start your case as soon as possible because gathering evidence and building a solid case takes time.

-Our Team Can Advise Siblings Whether They Qualify to Sue for Wrongful Death
+Call Today for a Free Consultation – We Can Advise Siblings on Whether They Can Sue for Wrongful Death

-Our team at Bader Scott Injury Lawyers is proud to represent those who have lost a loved one.
+Bader Scott Injury Lawyers’ team proudly represents those who have lost a loved one due to someone else’s negligence.
 We know what you’re going through and want to help you fight for justice.
 In addition, we can advise whether, as a sibling, you qualify to file a wrongful death lawsuit in Georgia.

 Call or text (404) 888-8888 or complete a Free Case Evaluation form